How to Handle HTML to PDF Page Breaks Using C#

 HTML

-To give greater control, you may wish to use CSS3 in addition to your thead group:
+To give greater control, use CSS3 in addition to your thead group:

 <style type="text/css">